 Digital Citizen is a project of Internews Interactive (InterAct), a pioneer in citizen engagement media since 1998 that connects Americans to their leaders, each other, and the world.
 As a strategic partner in innovative media design, InterAct produces for television and the Internet, and combines media and mediation in numerous projects in the U.S. and around the world, working with organizations including PBS.org, the World Bank, The Bridge Alliance, Oakland Tribune, United Republic, Twin Cities Public TV, Link TV, the San Francisco Sheriff’s Department, and many more.

 InterAct is involved in a range of projects.
-These include the TV and web video series This Planet, the National Geographic Channel series Strange Truth, a special program about the 2016 US election for Link TV and KCET, and the Goldziher award for journalists in 2017 and 2019.
-More details on all our work are here.
+These include the News Ambassadors radio pilot, and the Goldziher award for journalists in 2017, 2019 and 2022; recent projects include the TV and web video series This Planet, and a special program about the 2016 US election for Link TV and KCET.

 Citizen engagement projects history